Agenda des jours fériés 2020 à Londres

 Les jours fériés en 2017

-Description of holidays in England for 2019
+Description of holidays in England

 The stock market is closed on New Year's Day at the London Stock Exchange